-François Vautier’s two contributions were two of the programme’s more digitally-minded films, although essentially unrelated.
+Although essentially unrelated, François Vautier’s two contributions were two of the programme’s more digitally-minded films.
 In fact, Odyssey 1.4.9 has more to say about 2001: A Space Odyssey, as it explored “the visual language and hypnotic imagery of [Kubrick’s] film in a 3-dimensional kaleidoscope of pictures.”
-Like his Recoding Entropia, an attack of shapes, a barrage of pulsating of alien surfaces, 1.4.9 demonstrates Vautier’s keenness to make VR films that are overwhelming, and which make full use of the ‘attack’ simulation that 3D film often makes good use of.
+Like his Recoding Entropia, an attack of shapes, a barrage of pulsating alien surfaces, 1.4.9 demonstrates Vautier’s keenness to make VR films that are overwhelming and which make full use of the ‘attack’ simulation that 3D film often makes good use of.
 I’m not sure that 1.4.9 has much to say about 2001 that 2001 doesn’t already articulate (and any ambiguities are better left that way), but Entropia is a fun dose of digital abstraction complete with an epic, sci-fi soundtrack courtesy of Pascal Bantz.

-It not only makes a viewer intimate with the Estate, it utilises VR space, squashing time, and brings speech, photography and footage into play with each other amongst the gentrifying ruins of one London’s most prominent (now mostly demolished) modernist monuments.
-Common Ground is a good example of what Daniel Worden describes as the documentary aesthetic, which offers us the “entanglement of subjective experiences with history” and acts as a “rejoinder and accompaniment to the ways in which finance capitalism and its intensifications of exploitation, dispossession, and state-sanctioned violence have made the world seem vertiginous and precarious.”
+It not only makes a viewer intimate with the Estate, but it also utilises VR space, squashing time, and brings speech, photography and footage into play with each other amongst the gentrifying ruins of one of London’s most prominent (now mostly demolished) modernist monuments.
+Common Ground is a good example of what Daniel Worden describes as the documentary aesthetic, which offers us the entanglement of subjective experiences with history and acts as a rejoinder and accompaniment to the ways in which finance capitalism and its intensifications of exploitation, dispossession, and state-sanctioned violence have made the world seem vertiginous and precarious

-VR filmmakers are grasping this still young technology to heighten the effect of the documentary mode; the success of each instance of VR documentary film making depends on the extent to which the particularities of the VR medium are embraced and exploited.
-As is the case with Common Ground, it not only immerses one into somewhere distant but also creatively shows the historical and imaginary aspects that exist in those places, those aspects to a place which are hard to capture in other traditional forms of visual storytelling.
+VR filmmakers are grasping this still-young technology to heighten the effect of the documentary mode; the success of each instance of VR documentary filmmaking depends on the extent to which the particularities of the VR medium are embraced and exploited.
+As is the case with Common Ground, it not only immerses one into somewhere distant but also creatively shows the historical and imaginary aspects that exist in those places, those aspects of a place which are hard to capture in other traditional forms of visual storytelling.